 Close by, at Outer Froward Point and Kelley’s Cove, a very rare muscid (house-fly) Helina deleta can be found, a recent record of Rob Wolton being probably only the second in Britain.
 At their usual habitat of freshwater seepages on hard coastal cliffs are the Nationally Scarce dolichopodid fly Dolichopus signifer and the pretty cranefly Dicranomyia goritiensis, which was once considered rare although the NBN Atlas gives a continuous distribution from the Solent to Anglesey.
 Also typical is the Violet Oil Beetle, Meloe violaceus and the Rose Chafer, Cetonia aurata.

-The road to Dartmouth Castle is home to the native and Nationally Scarce Wild Cabbage Brassica oleracea and this is the food plant of the Olethreutine moth Selania leplastriana, a micromoth which is found in only 10–15km squares in the Britain.
+The road to Dartmouth Castle is home to the native and Nationally Scarce Wild Cabbage Brassica oleracea and this is the food plant of the Olethreutine moth Selania leplastriana, a micromoth which is found in only 10–15 km squares in Britain.

 Dartmouth is also the location of the first record in Britain of the macromoth The Geometrician Grammodes stolida.
 Found sugaring amongst bramble on 23 September 1903 this beautiful moth has only ever been recorded once since, in 1990 in East Sussex.
 This Mediterranean species feeds on bramble and oak – so might it eventually colonise?
 The Devonshire Wainscot moth Mythimna putrescens is found here, it is very local and rarely found outside Devon, Cornwall and Pembrokeshire.
 Recently the Bloxworth Snout Hypena obsitalis has colonised the area – a significant westward expansion of its range as a resident in Britain.